Understanding Internet Speed Test Results

 Download speeds have a particularly large impact on streaming audio and video.
 If the speeds aren’t able to keep up with the resolution you’ve selected, you will experience stuttering, pauses, and long buffering delays.
 And of course, the slower the speeds, the longer it will take to download large files.

-Modern LTE devices are capable of real-world speeds over 100 Mbps when the conditions are right (the theoretical max of flagship devices can go over 1000 Mbps in ideal laboratory conditions).
+Modern devices are capable of real-world speeds from 100-400+ Mbps when the conditions are right (the theoretical max of flagship devices can go over 1000 Mbps in ideal laboratory conditions).

-But a reasonable target and expectation for good LTE speeds on today's cellular networks is 20-30 Mbps.
+But a reasonable target and expectation for good speeds on today's cellular networks is 25-100 Mbps.

-5G devices have theoretical speeds of up to 10 Gbps!
+5G devices have theoretical speeds of up to 10 Gbps although real world performance will be well under that!

 However, outside of short-range high band mmWave 5G - most of today's 5G won't be much better than 'really good LTE' unless you're connecting over mid-range standalone 5G bands, where speeds into the few hundred Mbps range are possible and becoming a lot more common in semi-urban areas.